-Symbol Symbol explanation Symbol Symbol explanation DISCONNECT Check after disconnecting the connector to be measured.
-Procedure with Generic Scan Tool (GST, OBD-II scan tool) CONNECT Check after connecting the connector to be measured.
-(MO) (TOOLS) Procedure without CONSULT, CON- SULT-II or GST Insert key into ignition switch.
-(AC) A/C switch is "OFF".
+SYMBOL DESCRIPTION SYMBOL DESCRIPTION €Ð Check after disconnecting the connector to be measured. • Procedure with Generic Scan Tool.
+(GST, OBD-II scan tool) € Check after connecting the connector to be measured.
+(NO TOOLS) Procedure without CONSULT, CONSULT-II or GS Insert key into ignition switch.
+A/C OFF A/C switch is "OFF".
 Remove key from ignition switch.
-A'C A/C switch is "ON".
-OFF Turn ignition switch to "OFF" position.
+A/C ON A/C switch is "ON".
+Insert and remove key repeatedly.
 REC switch is "ON".
-CON Turn ignition switch to "ON" position.
+Turn ignition switch to "OFF" position.
 REC switch is "OFF".
-(CsT) Turn ignition switch to "START" position.
+Turn ignition switch to "ACC" position.
 Fan switch is "ON".
-(At any position except for "OFF" position) OFF ACC Turn ignition switch from "OFF" to "ACC" position.
+(At any position except for "OFF" position) Turn ignition switch to "ON" position.
 Fan switch is "OFF".
-(ACC+)OFF Turn ignition switch from "ACC" to "OFF" position.
-FUSE Apply positive voltage from battery with fuse directly to components.
+Turn ignition switch to "START" position.
+FUSE Apply fuse.
+C FF ACC Turn ignition switch from "OFF" to "ACC" position.
+FUSE Apply positive voltage from battery with fuse CACO ON Turn ignition switch from "ACC" to "ON" position.
+BAT directly to components.
+CACC OFF Turn ignition switch from "ACC" to "OFF" position.